 - Brennan resents Max early on for leaving her and her brother as teens, though she forgives him later and is saddened by his Heroic Sacrifice in season 11.

 - The Dark Crystal: Age of Resistance: Seladon resents her mother, Maudra Maylin, for saddling her with a lot of royal duties and ignoring her in comparison to her sisters.
 This eventually culminates in her usurping the throne by selling her out as a traitor to the Skeksis and burning her corpse out of spite.

 - Downplayed with Jerome and John Clarke.
 Jerome initially hated his father for all of the mistakes he'd made, which had eventually landed him in prison and forced him to abandon Jerome and his daughter, Poppy.
 Even when they reunited, Jerome was almost too angry to actually speak with him, even comparing him negatively to Darth Vader.
 However, when they actually began to talk, and when it was clear that John wanted to be a good parent, Jerome cooled down, and their relationship grew strong.

 - Eddie resented Mr. Sweet for abandoning him as a child, revealing that after years of longing for him, he eventually grew bitter.
 Because of this, he intentionally stirs up trouble in school, and tries to goad his father into punishing him- only for Mr. Sweet to intentionally not punish him, making him even more resentful.
-Eventually, though, Eddie began to forgive him, and their relationship, though still distant and awkward, stopped being so poor.
+Eventually, though, Eddie began to forgive him and their relationship improved, though it's still distant and awkward.